-Small growers at the meetings Schindler attends want the county ordinance to stop bution as a public nuisance.
+Small growers at the meetings Schindler attends want the county ordinance to stop defining marijuana production and distri bution as a public nuisance.
 They want the sheriff to stop summarily destroying plants.
 "They want due process like every other citizen has when accused of a crime," Schindler says.
 And there is widespread fear of a so-called "legalization" initiative that would allow single businesses to grow, distribute, and sell cannabis.
 "People are worried that vertical integration could destroy the small farmers," she says.